cascadiajs/cascadiajs-2020/src/views/pages/content/covid-19.md

 * Work with health care professionals and the venue to ensure a safe experience for everyone.
 * Have hand sanitizer stationed at throughout the conference.
-* Will be actively sanitizing all speaker microphones between talks.
+* Sanitize all speaker microphones between talks.
-* Ask that anyone that believes they may have been exposed to the Coronavirus or is feeling sick to refrain from attending in person for the safety of other attendees.
+* Ask that anyone who believes they may have been exposed to the Coronavirus or is feeling sick to refrain from attending in person for the safety of other attendees.
-* We will send emails to registered event participants with health updates, leading up to the conference event.
+* Email health updates to registered participants, leading up to the conference.

 ## Will there be a way to attend the conference virtually?